 Over the years, the Champions Dinner at The Masters has been well covered by the media.
 Most people don’t even know that there is a similar tradition at the PGA Championship.

-Last year, Jimmy Walker of Texas put together a steakhouse theme which included cowboy steaks, french fries, spicy mac-and-cheese, and Caesar salad, among other items.
+In 2017, Jimmy Walker of Texas put together a steakhouse theme which included cowboy steaks, french fries, spicy mac-and-cheese, and Caesar salad, among other items.

 The defending Champion is also responsible for passing out gifts to all former champions in attendance.